Jadebook-Journal/jadebook-oss/README.md

 - Unlimited character count (although you should try not to beyond 20K)
 - You can extend the TipTap v3 editor if you wish (however this might cause compatibility issues)
 - Streak tracking
+- We're also using the React Compiler for maximum performance

 ## Roadmap